 - The office will serve as Colorado's central coordinator of rural economic development matters and will provide support and coordination with other state agencies and programs dealing with rural economic development matters. - It will work with coal transitioning communities to explore unique business and economic development opportunities. - It will make recommendations that inform the governor's policy on rural economic development matters. - It will measure the success of program outreach and conduct research to determine whether rural communities receive more statewide funding as a result.

-SB23-006 passed the Senate Business, Labor, & Technology Committee unanimously and is waiting to be heard in the Senate Appropriations Committee.
+SB23-006 passed the Senate Appropriations Committee and awaiting Senate floor work.